All applicants must be between the ages of 18 and 32 and have finished high school by the time their trip departs.

 You are still eligible if you have been to Israel before, as long as your stay did not exceed 3 months.

-You went on March of the Living, participated in the Maccabi Games or spent a semester in Israel prior to turning 18.
-You may be requested to provide a letter from programs in which you participated with your exact travel dates.
+Yes!
+If, for example, you went on March of the Living, participated in the Maccabi Games or spent a semester in Israel prior to turning 18, you are 100% still eligible.

-If you are an Israeli citizen, you are only eligible if you never lived in Israel or left Israel before the age of 12.
-(Official documentation will be required.)
+If you are an Israeli citizen, you are only eligible if you have never lived in Israel or left Israel before the age of 12.

 If you are accepted to the program, you will need to obtain army exemption papers from your local Israeli consulate.

-❌ You don’t have a Jewish birth parent and have not had a recognized Jewish conversion
+❌ I do not have a Jewish birth parent, nor have I had a recognized Jewish conversion.
+Am I eligible or ineligible?

 Eligible individuals are those who identify as Jewish and are recognized as such by their local Jewish community or by one of the recognized denominations of Judaism.

-❌ You're enrolled in a Jewish studies program
+❌ I'm enrolled in a Jewish studies program.
+Can I still go?

 Students in Jewish studies programs, at any institution of higher learning, including Jewish teacher training programs (not including Jewish studies major or minor candidates at secular institutions), rabbinical programs, yeshivot or seminaries, are not eligible for the gift of Birthright Israel while they are still in said study program.